pauline-rugwevera/ecommerce-pp5/README.md

 I needed to use a return HttpResponseRedirect,which I added to my view after the form is submitted.

 ### Bug 6
 Anonymous user not iterable error whereby users not logged in could receive error when checking out, they would not receive a payment confirmation yet the order would have been created behind the scenes.
-To fix- In checkout success functionin views I added and if statement to check if user is aunthenticated:(  if request.user.is_authenticated) sp to attach the profile to user.
+To fix- In checkout success function in views.py I added an if statement to check if user is aunthenticated:(  if request.user.is_authenticated) and attach the profile to user.

 ![](static/images/Screenshot_12.jpg)